CONTENT FOR PUBLIC FOR YELLOW FEVER VACCINATION

-• Passengers travelling to and from YF endemic countries (countries where Yellow Fever disease is persisting) are required to be in possession of a “VALID YELLOW FEVER VACCINATION CERTIFICATE” issued by authorized and designated vaccination centers in India.
+• Passengers travelling to and from YF endemic countries (countries where Yellow Fever disease is persisting) are required to be in possession of a VALID YELLOW FEVER VACCINATION CERTIFICATE issued by authorized vaccination center.
+In India, Yellow Fever Vaccination Centres are authorized by Directorate General of Health Services (Dte.GHS), MoHFW.

 The Necessary Information For Yellow Fever Vaccine Beneficiaries

-• Inform immediately to the doctor on duty in case of any uneasiness, side effects, rashes , reaction or any other adverse event.
+• Inform immediately to the doctor on duty in case of any uneasiness, side effects, rashes, reaction or any other adverse event.

 Who should not get yellow fever vaccine?
+(Contraindications)

 • Immune system is weakened as a result of cancer or other medical conditions, a transplant, or radiation or drug treatment (such as steroids or cortisone, cancer chemotherapy, or other drugs that affect immune cell function).